-At first glance, STEM toys might seem pricier than the regular plush toy, but that is only because––unlike most plush toys––there is a lot of technology and product development supported by rigorous research and repetitive testing behind them.
+In case if you are looking for a coding toy (a physical solution for learning to code), at first glance, such toys might seem pricier than the regular plush toy.
+That is only because––unlike most plush toys––there is a lot of technology and product development supported by rigorous research and repetitive testing behind them.
 While a good STEM toy does not have to cost a lot, expect a reasonable investment in something that will yield results as valuable as coding skills––a skill that will serve children as an advantage in school as well as on the future job market.

 More importantly, take a look at the features of the toy.
 Is it something children can build on, change up, something that is able to offer a different degree of difficulty as they progress (in short, a modular toy), or a toy that has one shape and form and only varies in functions?
 We recommend going for the modular toy––and we’ve explained why in a previous blog post.
 In short, they are easy to understand, customizable, encourage self-directed play (which in turn encourages independent thinking and creativity), and are usually expandable.
 They are great for different age groups and grow together with your kids and their cognitive abilities.